SonifyAR: Context-Aware Sound Generation in Augmented Reality

 \subsection{Accessibility}

 AAR (Audio Augmented Reality) has been explored as accessibility assistance for blind or low vision people~\cite{ribeiro2012auditory,coughlan2017ar4vi}.
 By sonifying real world environments and virtual contents, blind or low vision (BLV) people can better interpret visual information in both reality and virtuality.
-Following this thread of work, we envision SonifyAR being able to assist on accessibility in AR experiences in three ways.
-First, by supporting AR sound authoring, SonifyAR encourages creators to add sound effects in AR experiences, which can help BLV users consume visual contents.
-Second, by providing context-aware AR sound in 3D audio, people with low-vision can better navigate virtual objects in AR environment.
+We envision SonifyAR assisting AR accessibility in three ways.
+First, by supporting AR sound authoring, SonifyAR encourages creators to add sound effects in AR experiences, which can help BLV users interpret visual content.
+Second, by providing context-aware AR sound in 3D audio, people with low-vision can better navigate virtual objects in the AR environment~\cite{ribeiro2012auditory}.
 Third, by enabling user to interact with real-world surfaces via AR (\textit{e.g.} tapping on a real world surface), user can explore the surrounding space via the AR interface.

-We use a toy robot 3D model and the SonifyAR demo app to showcase the accessibility benefits.
-The toy robot (\autoref{fig:applicationB}) can be placed on any indoor surface and has a walking animation.
-By authoring different bouncing sound effects for different surfaces (\textit{e.g.} wood and carpet), user can better perceive the location of the robot while it is walking.
+To showcase potential accessibility benefits, we use a toy robot 3D model (\autoref{fig:applicationB}).
+As the robot virtually walks from one physical surface to another (\textit{e.g.,} from a wood floor to a carpeted floor), the auto-generated sound effects change appropriately.
+In this way, a BLV user can better perceive the location and activity of the robot as it is walking.